Adam’s Predicament-Authority and Discernment

 Evil (Bad) (Gn.
 2.17).
 “The Woman” arrives in Gn.
 2.19.

-Every day we make discernments, and we name.
-Naming to the good, we partake, and to the evil, we do not.
-As to the garden, discernment (wisdom) of good and evil takes on new importance.
-Not understanding, Adam and Eve become responsible for how they name what is before them.
-Our discernment, our speaking and naming, and our final choices deliver the consequences of our daily life.
+Every day, we make discernments, and we name the world around us.
+Naming to the good, we partake, and to the evil, we shun.
+As to the Garden, discernment (wisdom) of good and evil takes on new significance.
+Without understanding, Adam and Eve become responsible for how they name what is before them.
+Much like Adam and Eve, our discernment, speaking, and naming, as well as our final choices, deliver us into our daily lives and the consequences that accompany them.

 *

-Without the power to name, God nor we would have spiritual power.
+Without the power to name, neither God nor we would possess spiritual power.
 Nothing could be clearly defined.
-What you release from your mouth defines you and begins to shape your life.
+Just as God created by His word, what you release from your mouth defines you and begins to shape your created life.
+Like the Creation itself, life flows from inward out.
 It does not matter how high or low your spiritual condition may be—events in your life will appear because of how you speak and name, much as they did for Adam and Eve.
-By how you speak, the order of your life and the order of events becomes set in motion.
+By how you talk, the order of your life and the order of events become set in motion.

 We also demonstrate our individuality as the power to name goes before us.
-If we speak or name toward the good, then the basis for good becomes ordered; if we name to the bad, then a like order is established.
-If we name to the good on one occasion and name to the bad upon the next, to love and then to curse–the veritable mixed fruit–then a mixed order will follow.
+If we speak or name toward the good, then the basis for good becomes ordered; if we name the bad, then a like order is established.
+Both Adam and Eve demonstrate this lesson within the Garden of Eden.
+If we name to love and then to curse–the veritable mixed fruit–then a mixed order will follow.
 Only confusion can result from such speaking.

-Be clear and consistent (speak from the spirit) when you speak the Word.
+Be clear and direct when you speak the Word (spirit).

 The Word should be spoken to rectify a person’s pathway or soul nature, for it can completely change the speaker’s life.
-Remember, speaking from the spirit, speaking the Word, resides as an act of creation, much as when first spoken (thought-expression) by God, “Let there be light.”
-With attentiveness (discernment), a person’s whole life may be recreated by the spoken word.
+Remember that speaking the Word and proper naming resides as an act of creation, much as when first spoken (thought-expression) by God, “Let there be light.”
+In time and with attentiveness (discernment), the spoken word can recreate a person’s life.

-Without the pathway created by the spoken word, no path unfolds before us.
+Without the pathway created by the spoken word, no particular path unfolds before us, and we are at random.
 Our actions meander as our moods may strike us.
 What action is the person taking?
 Are they haphazard?
 What is the spiritual order of your life?
-Easy it becomes for a pathway to fall into mixed and stumbling steps, something most of us have experienced.
-Likewise, if the door to be opened is not named, the door you seek remains hidden, and your direction and purpose become blunted.
-Walking in the Way requires both the teaching and the pathway.
+It becomes easy for a pathway to fall into mixed and stumbling steps, something most of us have experienced.
+Similarly, if the door to be opened is not named, the door you seek remains hidden, and your direction and purpose become blunted.

 Because the spirit of God gave us this power, naming produces a basic order or pattern that the spirit must honor.
-Thus, clarity and discernment in our spoken words create a broader pathway for the spirit to enhance us, whether we always perceive this activity or not.
+Thus, clarity and discernment in our spoken words create a broader pathway for the spirit to enhance us, whether we are always aware of this activity or not.
 Proper speaking allows the spirit to proceed with purpose and direction.
-This purpose or direction may also expand into many circumstances, whether dealing with our personal or spiritual life or life’s vicissitudes.
+This purpose or direction may also extend to various circumstances, whether in personal or spiritual life, or in the face of life’s vicissitudes.

 In John 4.19-29, this example of expansion is well-drawn, concerning the woman at the well.
 It begins with, “Sir, I perceive thou art a prophet.”
 It ends with her going into the village and proclaiming, “Is not this the Christ?”
 This section of scripture is worth studying closely.
-How this scripture carefully unfolds provides an insightful view of the progression of expansive events.
-Even though Jesus and the woman only converse, the power of the conversation moves far beyond the well.
+The careful unfolding of this scripture provides an insightful view of the progression of expansive events.
+Even though Jesus and the woman converse, the power of their conversation extends far beyond its initial beginnings.

-Our speaking habits may show themselves in a moment of circumstance that will ‘make us or break us’.
+Our speaking habits may show themselves in a moment of circumstance that will ‘make us or break us.’
 Our nature may be impatient, even rash, or arrogant and condescending, with words that are sure to follow.
-The lesson is straightforward, our circumstances not only proceed out of what we do but also how we speak and name before we act.
-Thus, our speaking and naming order circumstances.
+The lesson is straightforward: our circumstances are shaped by how we speak and what we speak before we take actions.
+Thus, our speaking and naming order our circumstances.

 God Bless!